-It’s a short drive to Mystic Seaport, a re-created 19th-century maritime village on the shores of Long Island Sound.
+It’s a short drive to Mystic Seaport Museum, a re-created 19th-century maritime village on the shores of Long Island Sound.
 Here you’ll find a cooperage, ship carver’s shop, school house, shipping office and many other essential public and commercial establishments from whaling days.
 You can even board the L.A.
 Dunton, a classic 19th-century fishing schooner, or the Charles W. Morgan, a recently restored 1841 whaler.

 At this point, you’d probably like to actually see a whale, so a very short ride to Mystic Aquarium is in order.
 There you’ll find sea lions, African penguins and many, many fish of every stripe and color – but more to the point here, the aquarium is home to New England’s only beluga whales.